We simply had to get one of these Haas Halos smooth hydrangeas for our garden. Those plate-sized lacecaps couldn't be resisted.

 To Make It Thrive

 Give 'Haas Halo' smooth hydrangea rich soil plus consistent moisture in a soil that drains.
 It may require extra watering, but no standing water.
+Smooth hydrangeas loves a layer of compost, then a layer of mulch on top - both to provide a rich and cool root zone.
 Place it in full shade or afternoon shade in the deep south (zones 8 and 9), but full sun is okay farther north.
 Best flowering is with some sun.